In this article, we will talk about how to get media coverage.

 7. Send Press Releases

-As Shahid Hanif, CTO of Shufti Pro, mentions, the media can’t cover what it doesn’t know about, so a great way to let them know is to send press releases.
+As Shahid Hanif, CTO of Shufti Pro, mentions, the media can’t cover what they don’t know about, so a great way to let them know about you and what you’re doing is to send press releases.

 If you don’t know how to do it, you can hire a marketing agency or press release specialist to do it for you.